samblenny/wfx_docs/experiments/exp14/README.md

 2. BRD3022A needs 3.3V into both `3V3` and `VMCU`. `3V3` powers the GPIO mux
    chips and part of the reset circuit. `VMCU` powers the WF200 chip and the other part of the reset circuit.
-3. INA190EVM gets 5V to power the amplifier and 3.3V for the shunt resistor.
+3. INA190EVM is the 200 V/V gain variant (EVM kit comes with several boards) and it needs 5V to power the amplifier and 3.3V for the shunt resistor.
+Jumpers should be set for REF=GND and ENABLE=VS.
 4. Feather M4's fake CS pin (`12`) is because M4 hardware SPI peripheral insists on doing 8-bit CS framing.
 WF200 expects 16-bit framing.
 Putting M4 8-bit CS
    on `12` makes it harmless.
 Real 16-bit CS gets bit-banged on pin `A5`.